sier2/sier2/README.rst

 -----------

 A gizmo is a self-contained piece of code with input and output parameters.
-Gizmos can be connected to each other using the ``GizmoManager`` to a create a "flow".
+Gizmos can be connected to each other using the ``DagManager`` to a create a "flow".

 More precisely, output parameters in one gizmo can be connected to input parameters